-In regard to Option #2, it is likely that the chair will involve the student in generating the examination questions, but the chair and committee are responsible for the final versions.
-Students have three weeks to prepare the written response.
+In regard to Option #1, it is likely that the chair will involve you in generating the examination questions, but the chair and committee are responsible for the final versions.
+You will have three weeks to prepare the written response.
 The responses are expected to be clear and concise, and with sufficient depth to address the questions in full.
 Each response should be approximately 10-15 pages, though this can vary depending on the question.
 The entire collection of responses should never exceed 50 pages.
-Students are allowed to ask clarifying questions of their chair and committee, but must compose question responses without feedback or support from anyone.
+You are allowed to ask clarifying questions of your chair and committee but must compose question responses without feedback or support from anyone.
 Question topics vary, but it is likely that the questions will involve theoretical frameworks (i.e., WHAT is the grounding for your research interests), literature review (i.e., WHY your research interests are important), and methodology (i.e., HOW your research interests will be operationalized).
-The student will be expected to prepare a brief presentation (approximately 15 minutes) to begin the oral defense, to be followed by questions from and discussion with the committee members.
-The rubric to evaluate the preliminary examination will be used initially by committee members to evaluate the written response; students should ask their chair for a copy of the rubric.
+You will be expected to prepare a brief presentation (approximately 15 minutes) to begin the oral defense, to be followed by questions from and discussion with the committee members.
+There will be no feedback provided between the written and oral portions of the preliminary exam related to the content or quality of your preliminary exam responses.
+The faculty advisor can describe the structure/protocol of the oral exam but will not provide feedback on content.
+The rubric to evaluate the preliminary examination will be used initially by committee members to evaluate the written response; you should ask your chair for a copy of the rubric.
 However, the final evaluation of the examination will apply the rubric to the totality of the examination, which includes the written response and the oral defense.